 Your flight is booked, you’ve secured your first few night’s accommodation, and you’ve had “going away drinks” with friends.
 You’re nearly ready to embark upon your European adventure, but you still haven’t packed your bag!
 Figuring out the perfect Backpacking Europe packing list can be a daunting task, but luckily I have been there before and can offer sage words of advice to guide you through this stressful time!

-The list below is a variation of what I brought for three months travelling through the Balkans and Eastern Europe, but could just as easily last you two weeks to six or more months.
-It also can be used in any season.
+The Backpacking Europe packing list below is a variation of what I brought for three months travelling through the Balkans and Eastern Europe, but could just as easily last you two weeks to six or more months.
+It also can be used in any season, with some variations.

 - 4 t-shirts